Luis-Munu/Blade-Idle-Bot/README.md

 - Currently, the bot is spamming searches on each rarity and checking the results instead of actively filtering them, the select options mode must be finished.
 - The slot recognition is not working properly, the checks always return 0-2.
 - GUI.
+- Improve image recognition to work with other monitor sizes other than 4k and window sizes.

 ## Contributing